IsaacZ1/Braves-Trainee-Case/README.md

 **Python File**
 The python file - Q1.py:
   This file has the code that I used to extract the data from the API and transform and manipulate the data into the requested CSV file.
-The CSV file can also be found in this project.
+The CSV file can also be found in this project as "Braves.csv".